jon-harper/clock-3/readme.md

 ## Status

+The core Fusion 360 files are pretty trashed due to interdependancies.
+I've had to halt development for now.

-Documentation of the initial prootype is ongoing and active.
+~~Documentation of the initial prootype is ongoing and active.
 The most recent compiled markdown can be viewed at [jon-harper.github.io/clock-3/](https://jon-harper.github.io/clock-3/).
-Follow-on releases will address minor issues discovered in the process that do not require immediate resolution.
+Follow-on releases will address minor issues discovered in the process that do not require immediate resolution.~~

 ## Notes